C. J. Spillman: Dallas Cowboys

 On August 31, 2014, Spillman was signed as a free agent by the Dallas Cowboys.
 On October 2, it was reported that he was under investigation for sexual assault.
 Although he had a slow start, by the end of the season he was a valuable contributor, finishing third on team with 10 special teams tackles and also saw more time on defense than expected, after backup safety Jeff Heath missed two games because of a thumb injury.
 In the playoffs, he raised his production, registering three tackles and two forced fumbles in two games.
 He was not re-signed at the end of the season.

 Personal life

-Spillman has two sisters, Cherisse and Claudia.
+Spillman has three sisters and one brother, Cherisse and Claudia, TaNosha and Justin.
 His mother Carrie worked for AT&T for 33 years until she retired in 2009.
 His father, Claude Spillman Sr., a retired Louisville Police Officer, played football at Western Kentucky University.
 He has a nephew name Deiondre Coleman who also played football for Marshall University as a walk-on until he transferred to Eastern Kentucky University in 2017 to continue his studies.
 He maintains his offseason home in San Diego.

 On July 1, 2016, Spillman was sentenced to five years in jail after being convicted of sexual assault.